100% Irish Owned for 50 Years - Licence No. TA0054

-The Maltese Islands are a stunning archipelago in Southern Europe.
-Surrounded by the Mediterranean Sea with Italy to the north.
-The archipelago consists of 3 islands, Malta, Gozo and Comino.
-Each boasting year-round sunshine, a host of things to do and amazing scenery.
+The Maltese Islands are a stunning archipelago in Southern Europe surrounded by the Mediterranean Sea, with Italy to the north.
+The archipelago consists of 3 islands; Malta, Gozo and Comino.
+Each boast year-round sunshine, a host of things to do and amazing scenery.

-Arriving to and departing the island is convenient.
-With flights departing from Dublin regularly, and from Cork twice weekly - there's always great deals on holidays to Malta from Dublin and Cork.
-Travel time is just 3 hours and Malta airport is only 15-minutes from Valletta.
+Arriving to and departing from the island is convenient.
+Flights depart from Dublin regularly, and from Cork twice weekly.
+There's always great deals on holidays to Malta from Dublin and Cork.
+Travel time is just 3 hours and Malta airport is only 15 minutes from Valletta.

 To learn more about things to do in Malta, the best time to go and local info see here.

 Party the night away in Paceville.
 This town is dotted with bars, clubs, casinos and more.
 During the Summer the island also hosts many exciting festivals including Isle of MTV and Annie Mac’s AMP Lost & Found.

 The restaurant scene is mainly influenced by Italian, French and Arabic cuisine.
 While quaint cafes and restaurants offer popular local dishes like Lampuki Pie (fish pie) or Bragioli (beef olives).

 Ramla Bay is the largest sandy beach on Gozo Island.
 It is known in Maltese as “Ramla il-Ħamra”, meaning Red Sands, and is regarded as one of the most beautiful red sand beaches in the world.